oroinc/documentation/user_guide/ui_components.rst

 --------------------

 Initially, a grid contains all the records of the chosen entity.
-For example, if you go to *"Customers"* and click *"Contacts"*, you will see the grid of all the Contact records
+For example, if you go to the *System → Channels*, you will see the grid of all the channels available:
-available:

 .. image:: ./img/ui_components/grid.png